EmiyaSyahriel/CrossLauncher/README.md

 ## **⚠ Warning! ⚠**
 This app is in heavy alpha stage development and therefore not really stable!
-If you have technical issue like crash or system bug (not graphical or audio), please provide a logcat or screen record.
-You are free to test the app in your device but if you do encounter these problems without gathering and providing more informations about it, you are most certainly slow to get issue support.
-And please use the issue template when creating new issue!
+If you have technical issue like crash or system bug, Please refer to [this page](https://github.com/EmiyaSyahriel/CrossLauncher/wiki/Error-Reporting)

 ## Main Focus
 This launcher is not really focused to be used on touch-screen Android, it's mostly targeted